This piece was originally published in November 2016, and was updated on October 25, 2022.

 Want a better mortgage rate?

-When purchasing a property, the total loan value is equal to the asking price of your home, less the down payment, plus CMHC Insurance.
-CMHC insurance, or mortgage default insurance, protects your lender if you can’t make your repayments.
-You’ll have to pay for CMHC insurance on your mortgage if it’s classed as a high ratio loan.
+When purchasing a property, the total loan value is equal to the asking price of your home, less the down payment, plus mortgage default insurance, often called CMHC insurance.
+Mortgage default insurance protects your lender if you can’t make your repayments.
+You’ll have to pay for mortgage default insurance on your mortgage if it’s classed as a high ratio loan.
 This includes mortgages with down payments less than 20%.

-To see the full effect of differing amortization periods, use a mortgage payment calculator and look at an amortization schedule.
+To see the full effect of differing amortization periods, use our mortgage amortization calculator, which can generate amortization schedules based on different amortization length scenarios.
 An amortization schedule will show you how each of your payments reduces your loan balance, how much of your payment goes towards interest, and how much goes towards reducing your principal.

 How much will you pay?